 As we just discussed, dogs do not have as much control over their muscles once they start to realize that they are going to die.

-One of the muscles that they are likely to lose a grip over is the sphincter muscles that control when and how they urinate and defecate.
+One of the muscles that they are likely to lose grip over is the sphincter muscle, which controls when and how they urinate and defecate.

 This means that you might see them urinating or see their waste lying around where they are sitting.
-They may not have the strength to get up and do it in the appropriate place; this inevitably leads to incontinence.
+They may not have the strength to get up and do it in the appropriate place, which inevitably leads to incontinence.